Siva Shankar Baba

 Siva Shankar Baba (சிவ சங்கா் பாபா) (born on 28 January 1949) is a Hindu Spiritual Leader, based at Kelambakkam, Chennai, Tamil Nadu.
 He preaches the concept of practicing renunciation in common living.
 This is based on the concept that spiritual influence should have a maximum outreach in the society and not be restricted to any specific sect of the society.
 Baba believes in incorporating harmonious best practices from multiple existing religions and that there should be no oppression or discrimination based on religion, caste, creed or social status.
 He seeks to introduce a revolution in how people perceive spirituality and plays the role of a spiritual revolutionary aside from being a spiritual leader.

-Though Baba had been associated with controversies, he is in person a non-controversial individual - as quoted by himself in his interview to NewsGlitz - and lives a minimalist life with tall visions for those around him.”
+Siva also had a course at the OvoArmaan and KbloodKishore instintute Training with AtulAnilkumar and was a legacy due to his three students like the Madras Master Jiraiya Though Baba had been associated with controversies, he is in person a non-controversial individual - as quoted by himself in his interview to NewsGlitz - and lives a minimalist life with tall visions for those around him.”